pydantic/pydantic/docs/concepts/experimental.md

 print(v)
 #> [{'a': 1, 'b': 1.0, 'c': 'abcde'}]

-v = ta.validate_python([{'a': 1}], experimental_allow_partial=True)  # (4)!
+v = ta.validate_python([{'a': 1}], experimental_allow_partial=True)  # (5)!
 print(v)
 #> [{'a': 1}]

 v = ta.validate_python(
-    [{'a': 1, 'b': 1.0, 'c': 'abcd'}], experimental_allow_partial=True  # (5)!
+    [{'a': 1, 'b': 1.0, 'c': 'abcd'}], experimental_allow_partial=True  # (6)!
 )
 print(v)
 #> [{'a': 1, 'b': 1.0}]
 ```

+1. The TypedDict `Foobar` has three field, but only `a` is required, that means that a valid instance of `Foobar` can be created even if the `b` and `c` fields are missing.
-1. Parsing JSON, the input is valid JSON up to the point where the string is truncated.
+2. Parsing JSON, the input is valid JSON up to the point where the string is truncated.
-2. In this case truncation of the input means the value of `c` (`abcd`) is invalid as input to `c` field, hence it's omitted.
+3. In this case truncation of the input means the value of `c` (`abcd`) is invalid as input to `c` field, hence it's omitted.
-3. The `a` field is required, so validation on the only item in the list fails and is dropped.
+4. The `a` field is required, so validation on the only item in the list fails and is dropped.
-4. Partial validation also works with Python objects, it should have the same semantics as with JSON except of course you can't have a genuinely "incomplete" Python object.
+5. Partial validation also works with Python objects, it should have the same semantics as with JSON except of course you can't have a genuinely "incomplete" Python object.
-5. The same as above but with a Python object, `c` is dropped as it's not required and failed validation.
+6. The same as above but with a Python object, `c` is dropped as it's not required and failed validation.

 ### How Partial Validation Works

-Partial validation follows the zen of Pydantic - it makes no guarantees about what the input data must be, but it does guarantee to return a valid instance of the type you provide, or raise a validation error.
+Partial validation follows the zen of Pydantic — it makes no guarantees about what the input data might have been, but it does guarantee to return a valid instance of the type you required, or raise a validation error.

 To do this, the `experimental_allow_partial` flag enables two pieces of behavior: